kshetline/tubular_time/README.md

 Unlike Moment.js, IANA timezone handling is built in, not a separate module, with a compact set of timezone data that reaches roughly five years into the past and five years into the future, expanded into the past and future using Daylight Saving Time rules and/or values extracted from `Intl.DateTimeFormat`.
 Unlike the `Intl` API, the full list of available timezones is exposed, allowing the creation of timezone selection interfaces.

 Two alternate large timezone definition sets, of approximately 280K each, are available, each serving slightly different purposes.
-Each can be bundled at compile time, or loaded dynamically at run time.
+These definitions can be bundled at compile time, or loaded dynamically at run time.
 You can also download live updates when the IANA Time Zone Database is updated.

 ### Installation